 In energy storage, the Hornsdale Power Reserve in South Australia is one of the largest lithium-ion batteries in the world (‘Tesla big battery’) and has saved consumers over A$150 million in its first two years of operation.

-Analysts1 predict the global automotive lithium-ion market size will grow from its 2019 level of US$ 17.4 billion, to reach close to US$ 1 trillion by 2030.
+Analysts1 predict the global automotive lithium-ion market size will grow from its 2019 level of US$ 17.4 billion, to reach close to US$ 100 billion by 2030.
 Wood McKenzie2 suggest that global energy storage capacity could grow at a compound annual growth rate of 31% through 2030.
 Despite the challenges mobility electrification faces, particularly with the implementation of adequate charging infrastructures, these growth predictions will undoubtedly fuel increased R&D expenditure in the sector as industry players seek to establish future competitive technology positions.

 Not surprisingly, driven by the widespread use of lithium-ion batteries in electronic devices and the continuing rise in electric vehicle development and sales, patent activity in the field of energy storage has exhibited tremendous growth over the past several years.